CreatorOS/coin-toss-game-near/LEARN.md

 You can use logging.log to print the values from the contract on the terminal.

 We will loop through the persisten vector to match the game ID with the id sent by the user.
+Ensure to fill up the checks in the empty space.

-Ensure to export function joinGame(gameId: u32): boolean {
+export function joinGame(gameId: u32): boolean {
     //Loop through game Ids to check the game for(let i =0; i< games.length; i++){